 Before you dive into building your comprehensive marketing strategy, make sure you understand who your customer is:

-- Have empathy for them.
-Truly understanding a customer means understanding the problems they need to solve—and what they truly value.
+- Have empathy.
+Truly understanding a customer means understanding the problems they need to solve, and what they truly value.
 Having empathy for your customers will help you create a marketing plan that speaks to their needs, rather than yours.

 Marketing is a creative, relationship-driven discipline.
-The most successful marketing campaigns understand their audience, craft messages for them, figure out creative ways to deliver solutions, and grow the credibility and authority of both their company and the products they sell.
-Ultimately, they can even change the way society consumes.
+The most successful marketing campaigns understand their target audience, craft powerful messages, find creative ways to deliver those messages, and, ultimately, grow the credibility and authority of both their brand and products.